Published on October 10, 2016

 New in Theatre

 The 100th BG’s newest crew was that of pilots, Robert “Rosie” Rosenthal and Winifred T. “Pappy” Lewis.
 They and their crew of another eight men (10 in all) were considered inexperienced or “green”.
-They had just arrived to the 100th Bomb Group as replacements for losses sustained during the group’s previous mission that had been flown against Schweinfurt.
+They had just arrived at the 100th Bomb Group as replacements for losses sustained during the group’s previous mission that had been flown against Schweinfurt.

 For Rosenthal and Lewis, the Münster raid was only their third mission since arriving in England.
 The other two raids had been flown over the previous two days — on October 8th against Bremen, and then on October 9th to Marienburg.
 On the morning of October 10th, they were flying their third consecutive mission day, a rough start for what promised to be a dangerous tour.

 At the time, informal USAAF estimates were that the average crew was expected to survive between 12 and 15 missions before getting shot down.
 A full tour was 25 missions — few were expected to complete a tour and return to the USA.
-In context, the first crew to survive a full tour of 25 mission was from the B-17 “Hell’s Angels” (#41-24577) with the 303rd Bomb Group, having achieved the nearly impossible 25th missions just five months earlier on May 13, 1943.
+In context, the first crew to survive a full tour of 25 missions was from the B-17 “Hell’s Angels” (#41-24577) with the 303rd Bomb Group, having achieved the nearly impossible 25th mission just five months earlier on May 13, 1943.
 A week later the crew of the “Memphis Belle” managed it too, and were featured in the famous film of that name.

 Since those two crews had survived a full tour of duty, several other crews had made it to 25 missions.
 Survival of a full tour of 25 missions was still vanishingly rare.
 Losses were heavy, mission after mission.
 Furthermore, things weren’t getting better.
 The odds of surviving were worsening as the 8th Air Force began to select targets deeper and deeper into Germany.